Identifying Bug Bites: How to Figure Out What Bit You

 Found in warm dry areas of the southern and western United States, the black widow has a distinctive red hourglass shape on its abdomen.
 Shy and fond of dark corners, this black beauty delivers a bite that is immediately painful.
 You’ll have swelling and redness at the site and you may be able to see two fang marks when you’re identifying bug bites from these spiders.
 Within eight hours your muscles may become stiff, and you could experience nausea, dizziness, difficulty breathing, rash, itching, and even tremors and leg paralysis.
 If a child has been bitten, get to the ER quickly as the spiders can be fatal to young ones.
 You can wash the area with cold water and soap, and then ice for 10 minutes on, 10 minutes off until you get medical attention.
 Black widow spiders are just one of the most dangerous bugs you need to watch out for.

 They may be small, but fire ants are highly aggressive and deliver a painful bite.
 They’re resilient too.
 Not even the floodwaters of a recent tropical storm deterred them; the colony forms a loose ball and floats until the crew finds dry land.
 Generally, fire ants are found throughout the southeastern and southwestern United States.
 Their nests turn up on lawns, in parks, and pastures.
 “Fire ant stings can be identified by the groups of swollen red spots that appear on the skin and resemble pus-filled pimples.
 These round spots will often blister at the top shortly after the sting occurs,” says Dr. Lamb.
 Treat the bites as you would chiggers: Cool shower, soap and water, and topical treatments like After Bite.
+This diabetic woman almost lost her leg due to an ant bite.

 Looking for natural itch relief?